edull24/ajaxBundle/README.md

 This jQuery plugin creates an easy way to bundle ajax requests, enabling you to run callbacks when **ALL** of the requests have finished.

+This is a simple abstraction over manually using `$.when()` to create a master promise to attach callbacks to.
+It has the added benefit of also normalizing the response format that varies between single and multiple requests sent to `$.when()`.

 ## Overview

 The `$.ajaxBundle()` method accepts a single options object.
 The following options are supported: